poshaughnessy/peteroshaughnessy.com/src/content/pages/talks.md

 template: page.hbs
 ---

-I regularly speak at technology conferences and meetups, on topics such as the future of web development, the 3D web, IoT, virtual reality and augmented reality:
+I regularly speak at technology conferences and meetups about cutting edge web development and future technologies.

 ### [React and Three.js: React All The Things!](https://skillsmatter.com/skillscasts/6772-react-and-three-js-react-all-the-things)